 What is a Junior Security?

 The need to have repayment preferences to prioritize stakeholders can be attributed to risk-reward profiles.
-Lower risk securities – such as corporate bonds – tend to take precedence over shareholders who can expect unlimited dividend payments.
+Lower risk securities – such as corporate bonds – take precedence over shareholders who enjoy unlimited capital gain potential but a higher risk of losing the value of their investment.
 Senior security owners are repaid first before other parties in the event of bankruptcy.

 - A junior security is a security that ranks lower in priority when contrasted against other securities.